mojaloop/mini-loop/README.md

 - git installed
 - min 6GB ram available  (8GB or more recommended)
 - min 64GB storage available
-- broadband internet connection (for downloading helm charts and container images )
+- broadband internet connection from the ubuntu OS (for downloading helm charts and container images )

 ## Notes: